eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Anterolateral thigh flap

 The anterolateral thigh flap is usually used for external defects of the head and neck and for oropharyngeal lining.
 Advantages of the anterolateral thigh flap include easy and safe elevation, minimal long-term donor site morbidity, a long pedicle with a wide arterial diameter, and a large amount of skin that can be used.
 The flap has good pliability and is of moderate thickness.
-Most of the experience with this flap has been in Asian populations, and the flap has been noted to be somewhat thicker in whites.
+The flap has been noted to be somewhat thicker in Caucasians than in Asian populations.

 Relevant Anatomy